Vanilla-OS/handbook/_posts/2022-11-18-first-setup.md

 ![Package Manager](/assets/uploads/first-setup-package-manager.webp)

+**Update**: Due to some issues, the option to install snaps is currently disabled and will be fixed in future.

 ## Applications

 Choose which applications you need to install in your Vanilla OS Installation.
 There are various categories for installing applications.
 The applications listed in the categories respect your package manager preference and only lists applications available in your package manager.